 James holds a joint appointment with the National Physical Laboratory.
 He is also a Visiting Professor at the University of Surrey, where he lectures on the MSc Medical Physics course and co-supervises Masters and PhD projects.

-Daniel Sinclair is a Nuclear Medicine Trainee Clinical Scientist approaching the end of his Scientist Training Programme (STP) experience at the Royal Surrey County Hospital in Guildford.
-His training has included an MSc in Clinical Science (Medical Physics) at King’s College London.
-Before entering the STP, Daniel completed an undergraduate Physics BSc degree at the University of Surrey which involved an industrial placement year in Radiotherapy Physics.
+Daniel Sinclair is a Clinical Scientist in Nuclear Medicine who has recently completed his Scientist Training Programme (STP) experience at the Royal Surrey County Hospital in Guildford.
+His training included an MSc in Clinical Science (Medical Physics) at King’s College London.
+Before entering the STP, Daniel completed an undergraduate Physics BSc at the University of Surrey, which included an industrial placement year in Radiotherapy Physics.

-Daniel deeply enjoys the hands-on aspects of working in Nuclear Medicine Physics and seeing the direct benefits it provides for patients.
-He has found that the STP to be excellent for transforming and further developing the skills and qualities he acquired over the course of his physics degree into valuable assets in a variety of healthcare environments.
+Daniel greatly enjoys the hands-on aspects of working in Nuclear Medicine Physics and seeing the direct benefits it provides for patients.
+He found the STP to be an excellent training pathway, helping him transform and develop the skills acquired during his Physics degree into valuable assets for a variety of healthcare environments.

 Environmental Statement Modern Slavery Act Accessibility Disclaimer Terms & Conditions Privacy Policy Code of Conduct About IOP